Gapless fracton quantum spin liquid and emergent photons in a 2D spin-1 model: Results

 To obtain the best fit to these field theory parameters, we define three independent fitting parameters $(A,r,p)$ through $(K,W,U,U') = (4A^2,1,r,pr)$.
 In the spin structure factor, $A$ provides a trivial uniform scaling, while $r$ interpolates between the RK point at $r=0$ and the RK-free limit $r = \infty$, and $p = U'/U$ is the strength of the rotational asymmetry.

 \Cref{fig:Stair_Sq_FT}(a) and (b) show the comparison of the spin structure factors from GFMC and from the best fit to the asymmetric field theory, demonstrating nearly perfect agreement.
 To highlight the excellent quantitative nature of this agreement, in \cref{fig:Stair_Sq_FT}(c) we show the spin structure factor for a path along high-symmetry points in reciprocal space, as indicated in \cref{fig:Stair_Sq_FT}(b).
 Crucially, this agreement includes the particular shape of the suppression of the pinch point given by the quadratic photon dispersion around the $\Gamma$-point, shown in \cref{fig:Condensate_mu_Sweep_xi}(d).
+In the Supplementary Material we show further evidence that the form of the suppression indeed precisely matches the field theory expectation $\mathcal{S}({\bm q}) \sim {\bm q}^2$.
+On the other hand, the agreement becomes worse when long-range order sets in.
+We also note that the first order confinement transition which we observe in Fig.~\ref{fig:Stair_Sq} is compatible and analogous to the first-order confinement transition known from conventional compact U(1) gauge theories in 3+1 dimensions~\cite{Jersak1983,Campos1998,Vettorazzo2004}.